jaspector

 Permits required for floodplain development (all development within the Frio County Flood Damage Prevention Ordinance area), OSSF/septic systems, underground utilities in county rights-of-way, subdivision activity, and RV/manufactured-home placement.
 No blanket county general building permit program verified for all unincorporated construction.

-Typical processing time is Not clearly published for most county permit categories.
+Building permit processing times in unincorporated Frio County, TX typically run Not clearly published for most county permit categories.
 Floodplain permit is valid for 1 year once issued..
+Timelines can vary based on project complexity and current department workload.